tripledio/tripledio.github.io/about.md

 *Triple D* is a professional software engineering team that keeps its coherence over multiple software assignments.
 Comparable to the romans imperial standing army that was a professional army instead of an ad hoc formed army.
 Which enabled them to keep the lessons learned and experience gained.
 Just like them we want to keep our team together, keep building on the lessons learned, profit from the close collaboration gained.
 This allows us to not only continuously improve  ourselves but our working as a team as well.

+## Origin of the name <a name="4.d"/>

+We started using the name Triple D as a working title when we started debating the idea of founding our own company.
+It is on the one hand a reference to the three D's in Domain Driven Design.
+On the other hand to us, the three founders.
+When we finally founded the company the name was so engraved in our conversations that another name did not fit the bill.
+So *Triple D* was born.

 _**Table of Contents**_

 * _[Triple D](#1)_